-If a required bundle, product, or fileset is not installed, then you must install it.
-Refer to your operating system or software documentation for information about installing products.
+If a fileset is not installed and committed, then install it.
+Refer to your operating system or software documentation for information about installing filesets.
 In addition, you need to verify that the following patches are installed on the system.
+The procedure following the table describes how to check these requirements.